CONTACT ME THROUGH COURSE EMAIL: Use the following as back-up only: email@example.com

 can still use the older, used version - E-Learning Companion, 3rd edition.

-Suggestion:: You can buy cheaper versions of E-Learning Companion 3rd edition from Amazon.com
+Suggestion:: Rent the textbook, as this will be cheaper than buying it.
+OR you can buy E-Learning Companion 3rd edition from Amazon.com

 can also download e-chapters from E-Learning Companion, 3rd